 And I'm Samantha Kirsch!
-You're listening to the "Bear Facts".
-Happy Easter from all of us at Bishop Garrigan High School.
+Welcome to a special edition of the "Bear Facts", where we're celebrating Catholic Schools Week here at Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Kyle Frideres.
-Here to tell you about him is Holly Lancaster.
+Our Senior Spotlight this week shines on Theresa Reising.
+Here to tell you about her is Holly Lancaster.

 "Bear Facts" Home Page